pajtai/todo.yaml/README.md

 To configure your `todo.yaml`, run `todo configure`.

 - `saveCompleted` Option to save completed todos
+- `shuddownServerButton` Option to add an `X` button in the lower right of the GUI that will close the window and shutdown the server
 - `columns: dueDate` Option to track due dates
 - `columns: notes` Option to add notes to items

 ### Try it